 Citizen's Police Academy

-Enroll Now for the Spring 2019 Citizen Police Academy
+Enrollment for the Spring 2022 Citizen Police Academy will be coming soon.

 Rantoul residents interested in getting an inside look at how local law enforcement works are invited to participate in the Champaign County Citizen Police Academy.